joney000/Scala-Basics/README.md

 # Scala-Basics
-The repo contains the code of basic scala basic concepts covering all possible aspact of functional programming.
+The repo contains the code of scala basic concepts covering all possible aspact of functional programming.